Enterprise Dynamics

+The Enterprise Dynamics is a discrete-event simulation software platform developed by InControl Enterprise Dynamics.
+It is used to design and implement simulations.
+Results of the simulation software and services are data, information, insights, and 2D-, 3D-visualization and VR (Oculus).
+The software can be implemented as a customer application, enabling Digital Twins.

 History

 Enterprise Dynamics is based on the Taylor II simulation software, which was developed by F&H Simulations.
-In 1998, the newly developed simulation platform Taylor Enterprise Dynamics was introduced and in 2000, F&H Simulations was acquired by the consulting company and simulation software distributor Incontrol Business Engineers.
-The new company name became INCONTROL Simulation Solutions and Taylor ED was renamed to Enterprise Dynamics.
-At this time F&H Simulations, now called Flexsim Software Products, became independent and developed a new simulation software called Flexsim.
+In 1998, the newly developed simulation platform Taylor Enterprise Dynamics was introduced and in 2000, F&H Simulations was acquired by the consulting company and simulation software distributor InControl Business Engineers.
+The new company name became InControl Enterprise Dynamics and Taylor ED was renamed to Enterprise Dynamics.

 Fields of application

 Enterprise Dynamics has been applied or is currently being applied in the following fields: